 To make things easy, we’ve taken the hassle out of researching and comparing and calling around for your new health insurance.
 Here are a few Q&As to help you decide what to do next.

 What’s important to you right now?

 Not everyone wants the premium level of cover when it comes to private health insurance.
 Many new policy holders may choose just hospital cover or just extras cover.
 It depends on your lifestyle, what you can afford and how secure you want to feel.

-For hospital only cover, there are officially four different levels of hospital cover according to the Private Health Insurance Ombudsman: Top Hospital Cover, Medium Hospital Cover, Basic Hospital Cover and Public Hospital Cover.
-Keep these in mind when you’re shopping around and don’t be fooled by names such as “Gold” or “Ultimate” – they’re just alternatives to “Top”.
+For hospital only cover, there are officially four different levels of hospital cover according to the Private Health Insurance Ombudsman: Gold Hospital Cover, Silver Hospital Cover, Bronze Hospital Cover and Public Hospital Cover.
+Keep these in mind when you’re shopping around.

-Similar to hospital cover, extras cover policies often have a range of fancy names, such as Total, Bronze, or Level 1, but there are three official levels: Comprehensive Cover, Medium Cover and Basic Cover.
+Similar to hospital cover, extras cover policies often have a range of fancy names, such as Total, Bronze, or Level 1, but there are three official levels: Gold Cover, Silver Cover and Bronze Cover.

 Comprehensive extras cover must include cover for general and major dental, endodontic, orthodontic, optical, non-PBS pharmaceuticals, physiotherapy, podiatry and psychology.
 It may also include a range of other covers such as remedial massage, natural therapies and chiropractic.

 Should you stay with your parents’ health provider or switch?